vmware-archive/Workshop/Lab02/lab_02.md

 ## The Services Marketplace

-There are two ways to discover what services are available on Cloudfoundry.
+There are two ways to discover what services are available on the Cloudfoundry installation you are working on.

 The first is to simply use the CLI and just enter: